Movatterモバイル変換

 Academic career

 Duncan was an associate professor of Health Studies at theUniversity of Toronto, where she taught global environmental processes and medical geography.[7]
-Duncan is the former research director for the AIC Institute of Corporate Citizenship at the Rotman School of Management.[8]
+Duncan was the former research director for the AIC Institute of Corporate Citizenship at the Rotman School of Management.[8]
 As well, Duncan served on the Intergovernmental Panel on Climate Change, an organization which won the Nobel Prize in 2007.[7]

 From 1993 to 2000, Duncan taught meteorology, climatology and climate change at theUniversity of Windsor.[9]
 In 1992, as she became aware of the increasing probability of a global flu crisis, she was led to investigate the cause of the similar 1918Spanish flu pandemic, saying, "I was horrified we didn’t know what causedSpanish flu, and also knew that if we could find fragments of the virus, we might be able to find a better flu vaccine".[10]